dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 <detailsToggle alt_header="Is there a way to leverage dbt Mesh capabilities in dbt Core?">

 Not all of them.
-While dbt Core provides some of the foundational elements for dbt Mesh, dbt Cloud offers an enhanced experience that leverages these elements for scaled collaboration across multiple teams.
+While dbt Core defines several of the foundational elements for dbt Mesh, dbt Cloud offers an enhanced experience that leverages these elements for scaled collaboration across multiple teams, facilitated by multi-project discovery in dbt Explorer that’s tailored to each user’s individual access.

-Many of the key components that underpin dbt Mesh functionality, such as model contracts, versions, and access modifier levels (public and private), are available in dbt Core.
-To enable cross-project dependencies, users can also leverage [packages](/docs/build/packages).
-This enables users to import models from an upstream project, which allows the resolution of cross-project references.
+Several of the key components that underpin the dbt Mesh pattern — including model contracts, versions, and access modifiers — are defined and implemented in dbt Core.
+We believe these are components of the core language, which is why their implementations are open source.
+We want to define a standard pattern that analytics engineers everywhere can adopt, extend, and help us improve.

+To reference models defined in another project, users can also leverage a longstanding feature of dbt Core: [packages](/docs/build/packages).
+By importing an upstream project as a package, dbt will import all models defined in that project, which enables the resolution of cross-project references to those models — [optionally restricted](/docs/collaborate/govern/model-access#how-do-i-restrict-access-to-models-defined-in-a-package) to just the models with `public` access.

 The major distinction comes with dbt Cloud's metadata service, which is unique to the dbt Cloud platform and allows for the resolution of references to only the public models in a project.
-This service enables users to take dependencies on resources from upstream projects without needing to load the full complexity of those upstream projects into their local development environment.
+This service enables users to take dependencies on upstream projects, and reference just their `public` models, *without* needing to load the full complexity of those upstream projects into their local development environment.

 </detailsToggle>